linnykoleh/linnykoleh/README.md

 ---

-I'm a passionate and proficient software engineer with over 10 years of experience specializing in distributed and high-load systems, capable of delivering fast, reliable, and extendable technical solutions to meet business requirements.
-While my primary programming stack is Java, I am also skilled in Golang, Python, and JavaScript.
-I am a long-time Linux user who has system administration experience and can support production machines (DevOps role).
+I'm a passionate and proficient software engineer with over 10 years of experience specializing in distributed and high-load systems.
+I can deliver fast, reliable, and extendable technical solutions to meet business requirements.
+While my primary programming stack is `Java`, I'm also skilled in `Golang`, `Python`, and `JavaScript`.
+I'm a long-time Linux user with system administration experience and can support production machines (DevOps role).

 - 🇺🇦 I’m currently working at [MEGOGO](https://megogo.net/ua).
 - 📚 I’m passionate about continuous learning and exploring new knowledge horizons.